BRChatman/azure-network-protocols/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
-*Note* That the images represented in this tutorial I
+*Note* That the images represented in this

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop